9 Sights in Lutherstadt Wittenberg, Germany (with Map and Images)

 Unbefleckte Empfängnis

-The church Immaculate Conception is a Roman Catholic church in Lutherstadt Wittenberg, the district town of the Wittenberg district in Saxony-Anhalt.
-It is the parish church of the parish “St. Marien, Wittenberg ”, to which several municipalities in the area have also been included since 2010.
+The Church of the Immaculate Conception is a Roman Catholic church in Lutherstadt Wittenberg, the district seat of the district of Wittenberg in Saxony-Anhalt, Germany.
+It is the parish church of the parish "St. Marien, Wittenberg", which has also included several parishes in the area since 2010.

 Wikipedia: Unbefleckte Empfängnis (Lutherstadt Wittenberg) (DE), Website